pytexas/2025/docs/index.md

     ---

-    Early bird tickets will go on sale in October 2024.
+    Early bird tickets will go on sale in November 2024.

 <!--    Early bird tickets for PyTexas 2025 are now on sale!